 =σ22[Bm+1-Bm)+(Em+1-Em]

 where MSET+h, m+1XT is the MSE at week T+h based on the estimation window [m+1, T].
-When the observation at week m is excluded in the estimation, the change of the squared bias term (e.g., Bm+1-Bm) will always be non-positive (i.e., the bias will decrease), but the change of the efficiency term (e.g., Em+1-Em) depends on the error variance before and after the structural break.
+When the observation at week m is excluded in the estimation, the change of the squared bias term (e.g., Bm+1-Bm) will always be non-positive (i.e., the bias will decrease), but the change of the efficiency term (e.g., Em+1-Em) depends on the error variance before and after the structural change.
 If σ12≥σ22 (e.g., there are more pre-break variations compared to post-break variations in the product sales which cannot be explained by the price variable), Em+1 will be smaller than or equal to Em, and the MSE will decrease as the change for both the squared bias term and the efficiency term are non-positive.
 However, if σ12≤σ22, Em+1 will be larger or equal to Em.
 Under this condition, the MSE may either increase or decrease depending on how the non-positive change of the squared bias term compares to the non-negative change of the efficiency term.
 As a result, when we exclude pre-break data and adopt a smaller estimation window, we may have either better or worse forecasting performance depending on the trade-off between the reduced forecast bias and the potentially inflated forecasting error variance.
 Therefore, the forecasts generated by the model with larger estimation windows may be subject to larger bias (contains more pre-break data) but associated with smaller forecast error variance (with more observations), and vice versa.
-As it is difficult to find the location of the structural break, we can combine the forecasts generated by the models with different estimation windows, which may potentially lead to higher forecasting accuracy by making an effective trade-off between the forecast bias and the forecasting error variance (Clemen, 1989; Jose & Winkler, 2008).
+As it is difficult to find the location of the structural change, we can combine the forecasts generated by the models with different estimation windows, which may potentially lead to higher forecasting accuracy by making an effective trade-off between the forecast bias and the forecasting error variance (Clemen, 1989; Jose & Winkler, 2008).

 For example, we may combine the forecasts with equal weights as it has been found effective and easy to implement.(Clements & Hendry, 1998; Dekker, van Donselaar, & Ouwehand, 2004; Fildes & Stekler, 2002; Pesaran, Schuermann, & Smith, 2009).
 We may estimate the model using the most recent ω observations to generate the 1st set of the h-step-ahead forecast, e.g., yT+h,1=XT+h'βT- ω:T, where βT- ω:T represents the parameters estimated with the sample window [T- ω,T].
 The value of ω is arbitrarily chosen given there are enough observations to estimate the model and there are enough variations in the explanatory variables.
 We then add more observations (e.g., one) to the estimation window and generate the 2nd set of the h-step-ahead forecast, e.g., yT+h,2=XT+h'βT- ω-1:T and so forth.
 We may have the (T-ω+1)th set of the h-step-ahead forecasts, e.g., yT+h,T-ω+1=XT+h'β1:T. We calculate the final forecasts as the average value of the (T-ω+1) sets of h-step-ahead forecasts: